 You may need to recycle clothes hangers if you’re a shop or recycle computers and confidential paper if you’re an office.
-Or if you’re a café, you’ll be keen to recycle coffee grounds: we’ve got it all covered!
+Or if you’re a café or restaurant you’ll be keen to recycle coffee grounds: we’ve got it all covered!

 From Arnos Grove to Forty Hill and Hadley Wood to Edmonton, we offer regular and reliable collections seven days a week and flexible slots for your Enfield waste collection, ensuring you’re fully compliant with all local time bands.